go-goyave/goyave/docs_src/src/guide/basics/validation.md

 <p><Badge text="Since v3.0.0"/></p>

 Internally, `validation.RuleSet` is parsed and replaced with a more complex structure the first time it is used: `validation.Rules`.
 This avoids having to parse rules everytime a request is received.
 Both `validation.RuleSet` and `validation.Rules` can be used when calling `validation.Validate()`, as they both implement the `validation.Ruler` interface.
-The syntax for `validation.Rules` is significantly more verbose and harder to read,
+The syntax for `validation.Rules` is significantly more verbose and harder to read, but more practical for use with code.

 Here is an example of rule definition using `validation.Rules` instead of `validation.RuleSet`: